 Speed awareness monitors - drive slow for SAM

-Brisbane City Council’s Speed Awareness Monitors program, previously known as portable speed warning signs, is part of Lord Mayor Graham Quirk’s commitment to making Brisbane’s suburban streets safer.
+Brisbane City Council’s Speed Awareness Monitors program (previously known as portable speed warning signs) is part of Council's commitment to making Brisbane streets safer.

-The program also aligns with Council’s Transport Plan for Brisbane – Strategic Directions to implement local safety improvements in residential neighbourhoods, school zones and high pedestrian activity areas.
+The program also aligns with Council’s Transport Plan for Brisbane – Strategic Directions.
+Implementing local safety improvements in residential neighbourhoods, school zones and high pedestrian activity areas.

-When cars are travelling at or below the speed limit, SAM will return a smiley face, as a way to thank drivers for doing the right thing.
-If cars are travelling above the speed limit, SAM will display a ‘SLOW DOWN’ message, reminding motorists to reduce their speed and drive safely on our roads.
+Motorists travelling at or below the speed limit will receive a smiley face from SAM to thank them for doing the right thing.
+SAM will display a slow down message for those who are speeding.
+The message reminds motorists to reduce their speed and drive safely on our roads.

-Since the program launched in November 2013, motorists travelling above the speed limit reduced their speed by an average of more than 8km/hr across all sites after passing the monitors.
+The program launch was in November 2013.
+Motorists have reduced their speed by an average of more than 8km/hr across all sites.
 There are currently more than 100 monitors in place across Brisbane.

 Let’s all work together to reduce our speed, get home safely and keep SAM smiling.

 Speed awareness monitors are not suitable for all locations within the road network.
 The following areas provide possible locations for the speed awareness monitors:

 - local councillors